 Portfolio Accountable Officers

 9. Portfolio Accountable Officers are also responsible for ensuring that robust local accountability arrangements are in place in respect of decentralised bodies that receive funding from the SG, such as local authorities, police authorities and fire authorities.
 Local authorities are of course accountable to their electorates for the spending decisions that they make.
 They are also subject to a framework of legal duties.
-Police and fire authorities receive funding from both the SG and local authorities.
-Legal and administrative controls are in place to ensure clear lines of accountability for that funding at the local level.

 Accountable Officers for other Public Bodies